How to cope with narcissistic family members

 Do you ever feel like someone in your family is manipulative or abusive?
-Do you wonder if others see it, too?
+Do you wonder if others see it too?
 Even when you know you’re being taken advantage of by family, it can sometimes feel like you’re the one who is crazy.
-Narcissistic family members are particularly good at twisting reality to fit their own agenda, and it can result in toxic family dynamics that seem impossible to escape.
+Narcissistic family members are particularly good at twisting reality to fit their own agenda.
+This tension can result in toxic family dynamics that seem impossible to escape.

 Abusive family members often have strong personalities and enjoy creating drama.
-To truly stop being taken advantage of by family, you must learn how to deflect this negativity, create boundaries and put yourself first.
+To truly stop being taken advantage of by family, you must learn how to cope with narcissistic family members.
+It is important to deflect their negativity, create boundaries and put yourself first.

 Signs of narcissistic or abusive family members

 Before you can learn how to deal with a narcissistic family member, you need to recognize the signs.

 Here are four ways to identify which members of your family may have narcissistic tendencies.

 Narcissistic family members constantly want to compare achievements, play competitive games and otherwise “one-up” you.
 If it seems like all a family member wants to do is compare themselves to you, this could be a sign of narcissism.

 Do you have a family member who never seems to be happy for your accomplishments?
 They may disparage your achievements, start talking about themselves or even actively ruin your relationships or career.
 These are especially dangerous signs you’re being taken advantage of by family.

 They always need to be the center of attention